 How to find cheap flights to Dublin

-Skyscanner can help you find the cheapest deals on flights to Dublin.
+Skyscanner can help you find the cheapest flights to Dublin.

 When to book to get a good deal on flights to Dublin

 If you book 12 weeks in advance you can save up to 14% on your flight to Dublin.
 How do we know?
-We use the best time to book tool.
-This highlights the best time to book flights to Dublin to save money on your airfare.
+We have done extensive research, and found the best time to book; when looking for cheap flights to Dublin.

 Setting up a Price Alert for your flight to Dublin is the best way to see whether the price increases or decreases before you book – search for your flight, then select 'Price Alert' to receive notifications.